sivakumar-subramaniam/steamlitsample/README.md

 Uber pickup is a tutorial app from streamlit.
-This was created to learn streamlit and deploy
+This was created to learn streamlit and deploy.
+Sample file.